May Mill, Pemberton

-May Mill, Pemberton is a cotton spinning mill in Pemberton, Wigan, Greater Manchester, England.
+May Mill was a cotton spinning mill in Pemberton, Wigan, Greater Manchester, England.
 Historically in Lancashire, it was built in 1889.
 It was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1962–63 to produce carpet fibre, which it continued to do until its closure on 17 October 1980.

 History

 Pemberton's history was built on coal and cotton.
 The first May Mill was built in 1889 on the site of Wilde's Mill, a woollen mill built in 1850 and destroyed by fire on 13 June 1859.
 A second mill, known as Roper's Mill was built and also burnt down after a fire started in the engine house.
 In January 1889 the May Mill Spinning Company limited was formed to build a new fireproof mill to replace the one destroyed.
 The cornerstone was laid on 25 March 1889 and the engines, named Louisa and Helen, were dedicated in May 1890.

 The industry peaked in 1912 when it produced 8 billion yards of cloth.
 The Great War of 1914–18 halted the supply of raw cotton, and the British government encouraged its colonies to build mills to spin and weave cotton.
 The war over, Lancashire never regained its markets.
 The independent mills were struggling.
 The Bank of England set up the Lancashire Cotton Corporation in 1929 to attempt to rationalise and save the industry.
 May Mill, Pemberton was one of 104 mills bought by the LCC, and one of the 53 mills that survived through to 1950.
 The mill was closed by Courtaulds in 1980.